C-Elegans/stackyII-as/stackyII-as/isa.md

 neg: 0x000D, negates the top of the stack

+leave:0x000E, moves the base pointer into the stack pointer. used to delete a stack frame

+0x000F,0x0010, RESERVED

 and: 0x0011, ands the top two values on the stack

 or: 0x0012, ors the top two values on the stack